 The centerpiece of the minimalist interior is the 10.1-inch Uconnect 5 touchscreen infotainment system.
 It's configurable and comes standard with split-screen capability.
-Below the screen, the Wagoneer has separate climate control buttons, just as it should.
+Below the screen, the Wagoneer has separate climate-control buttons, just as it should.
 Finally, there's a beautiful steering wheel.
 It's the most obvious homage to the old Wagoneer.
 It may not be to everyone's taste, but we dig the throwback.

 Two seating arrangements are available.
 The standard configuration is 2/3/3, but a seven-seater setup with second-row captain's chairs is available.
 Passengers in the front get 40.9 inches of legroom and 41.3 inches of headroom.
-The second-row headroom is 40 inches, coupled with 42.7 inches of legroom.
+The second-row headroom is 40 inches, coupled with a huge 42.7 inches of legroom.
 That makes it the most spacious place to be in the new Wagoneer.

 Third-row benches usually aren't large enough for adults, but it's less of a problem in the Wagoneer.
 You won't be able to seat three adults side-by-side back there unless they're of smaller stature, but two adults will be perfectly comfortable with the 36.6 inches of legroom.
 Thankfully, the headroom is still plentiful, rated at 39 inches.
 Access to the third row is also good.

-|Jeep Wagoneer Trims||Series I||Series I Carbide||Series II Carbide||Series II||Series III||Series III Carbide|
+|Jeep Wagoneer Trims||Base||Series I||Series II||Series II Carbide||Series II||Series II Carbide||Series III||Series III|

 |Headroom Front Seat||41.3 in.||41.3 in.||41.3 in.||41.3 in.||41.3 in.||41.3 in.||41.3 in.||41.3 in.|

 |Headroom Back Seat||40 in.||40 in.||40 in.||40 in.||40 in.||40 in.||40 in.||40 in.|

 |Legroom Front Seat||40.9 in.||40.9 in.||40.9 in.||40.9 in.||40.9 in.||40.9 in.||40.9 in.||40.9 in.|

 |Legroom Back Seat||42.7 in.||42.7 in.||42.7 in.||42.7 in.||42.7 in.||42.7 in.||42.7 in.||42.7 in.|

 |Shoulder Room Front||66.1 in.||66.1 in.||66.1 in.||66.1 in.||66.1 in.||66.1 in.||66.1 in.||66.1 in.|

 |Shoulder Room Rear||65.2 in.||65.2 in.||65.2 in.||65.2 in.||65.2 in.||65.2 in.||65.2 in.||65.2 in.|

 |Hip Room, Front||63.4 in.||63.4 in.||63.4 in.||63.4 in.||63.4 in.||63.4 in.||63.4 in.||63.4 in.|

 |Hip Room, Rear||63 in.||63 in.||63 in.||63 in.||63 in.||63 in.||63 in.||63 in.|

 The Grand Wagoneer offers real wood trim, but in the Wagoneer you only get faux dark wood trim.
 You can tell it's fake because it's just too smooth and the lines are simply too perfect to be the real thing.
 We don't mind, as it still looks good.
-It's a giant leap forward from the terrible knock-off bur walnut Jeep used a decade ago.
-As standard, all Wagoneers get a leather-wrapped steering wheel.
+It's a giant leap forward from the knock-off bur walnut Jeep used a decade ago.
+As standard, all Wagoneers get a TechnoLeather leatherette-wrapped steering wheel.

 Interior storage space is epic.
 Each row has at least two cupholders and a storage bin, and as standard, this SUV has eight USB charging ports.
 Each door also has a capacious pocket.
 You won't be hearing any complaints from the rear of this massive SUV.

-Both models come standard with full LED lights, an auto-dimming interior rearview mirror, and a power tailgate.
+At the price level, the Wagoneer boasts an impressive list of features.
+All models come standard with automatic full LED lights, an auto-dimming interior rearview mirror, and a hands-free power tailgate.
 The interior ramps up the luxury, boasting several features you have to pay extra for in more expensive German rivals.
-Nappa leather is standard, as are 12-way power-adjustable front seats that are heated and ventilated.
+Leather is standard, as are 12-way power-adjustable front seats that are heated and ventilated.
 The driver also gets a memory function for the seat and a 10.25-inch digital instrument cluster.
 Jeep adds keyless entry with push-button start, remote start, wireless phone charging, tri-zone climate control, and an auto-dimming rearview mirror.

 Both models also ship as standard with an Alpine sound system consisting of nine speakers, a subwoofer, and an amplifier.
 A 19-speaker premium McIntosh sound system is available for the Series III.
 Another highlight on the options menu is the rear-seat entertainment package.
 It consists of dual 10.1-inch screens running Amazon Fire TV for Auto, and a USB/HDMI ports for external videos.